-makes possible the sort of justice that the law can't provide.
-The delicate atmosphere that the opening scene has is remarkable; lighting, dialogue and facial expression that Marlon Brandon shows in his role as Vito Corleone; The head of one of the most dangerous mafias from New York.
-Moreover, I can see that a lot of the people around him considered it that the Godfather's methods are out of morality.
-It's unlikely not to feel empathy for Vito when I see him so wise and worry about the future of his family.
+I can get quickly excited by The Godfather (1972), telling the story of a man who makes possible the sort of justice that the law can't provide.
+The soothing atmosphere of the opening scene is remarkable; the lighting, dialogue, and facial expression that Marlon Brandon shows in his role as Vito Corleone, The head of one of the most dangerous mafias from New York.
+Moreover, many people around him considered the Godfather's methods out of morality.
+It's unlikely not to feel empathy for Vito when I see him so wise and worry about his family's future.

 His values are a perfect example of honor and respect.
-He never had an enemy that Vito hadn't given respect to.
+He never had an enemy that Vito hadn't considered.

-In my opinion, It's amazing but sad how Vito's family fell apart.
-Like in the case of Sonny, when I saw his anger through his eyes I could see that his time had come.
+It's impressive but sad how Vito's family fell apart.
+Like in the case of Sonny, when I saw his anger through his eyes, I could see that his time had come.
 I imagined myself as Sonny, unarmed and completely lost.
-It makes me wonder what Sonny's thoughts were?.
-Did he know that after the attempt against father they would come for him?
+It makes me wonder what Sonny's thoughts were.
+Did he know they would go for him after the attempt against his father?

-Even though we do know how Michael lost his first wife in an explosion, definitely that was one of the main reasons why he started to become more and more likely to be his father.
-I felt like maybe Michael didn't know how to keep in balance his life as a father and head of his family and the business.
-Eventually, it seems to me that the sweet and good Michael that we can see at the beginning of the movie disappeared after seeing his Sicilian wife blown up in a million pieces through his eyes.
-I'm sure that in his mind he tells himself; "I will play by their rules".
+The transformation of Michael will always be mysterious to the public.
+Even though we know how Michael lost his first wife in an explosion, that was one of the main reasons he became more and more likely to be his father.
+Michael may not know how to balance his life as a father and head of his family and the business.
+Eventually, the sweet and good Michael we can see at the movie's beginning disappears after seeing his Sicilian wife blown up in a million pieces through his eyes.
+I'm sure that in his mind, he tells himself, "I will play by their rules."